An observation activity to prepare for an Exploratorium field trip

 What to Talk About

 Scientists always start by making careful observations.
 Examining things closely sometimes leads people to wonder about them.
 This is the beginning of scientific investigations!
-Scientists may all notice different things, but it is important that what they record is based on real observations, rather than inferences or opinions.
-On your trip to the Exploratorium, look again before you make an assumption.
-Ask yourself, “What do I really see happening?”
+Also, scientists need to be able to repeat the experiments of other scientists exactly.
+This means making good observations and recording them very carefully.
+On your trip to the Exploratorium, be sure to take a very close look at the exhibits.
+Ask yourself, “What else do I notice?”